pennzht/saphyra/docs/2024-spring.md

 Currently, Saphyra uses Peano Arithmetic as the foundation, but it can be extended (in the future) to use alternate foundations.

 Proofs are structured as nested nodes.
 Each node represents a conditional truth, similar to a sequent; the following node, for instance, represents that “from the statements _(X → Y) and (Y → Z)_ and _X_, we can derive _Z_”.
+Unlike a sequent, a node's outputs are conjunctive instead of disjunctive.

 The node contains subnodes (here hidden) that when combined, proves _Z_ from the assumptions using built-in axioms.
 Each statement is suffixed with the justification: whether it is given, or derived from a rule.

-Unlike a sequent, a node's outputs are conjunctive instead of disjunctive.
+In a large proof, nodes represent structure; in the interface, nodes may be expanded or collapsed, so the user can focus on important parts of the proof.

 The entire workspace is also a node, usually named “#root”.